thehambeard/BetterVendors2/README.md

 * Throne room vendors have only basic dialog now for quick interaction
 * Removed enabling/disabling individual throne room vendors, unnecessary feature
 * Moved arcane vendor progression from arsinoe to zarci
+* No longer need to hit the search button for vendor inject, list will update as you type after the 3rd character is typed
+* Vendor inject will now confirm that you added the item to the vendor

 ## TODO:
 * Add support for keeping of a particular item even though it's on the trash list